cardwing/Codes-for-Lane-Detection/README.md

 # Important notes

 Codes of SCNN-Tensorflow are written.
-I will clean the repo and post detailed instructions here soon.
+I will clean the repo and post detailed instructions here.

 # Timeline